 We know how hard it can be to write your memoir.
 I work with clients who have decided not to go it alone.
 They chose to have support to ensure their memoir gets written.
 We’ll lead you along the way will make the process of writing your memoir easier, and even a joyful experience as you walk down memory lane.

 A previous client once said, “I simply could not have done it with anyone else.”
 If you’d like to hear more from my past clients, read my customer testimonials page to see what past clients had to say about our service.

 If you are considering writing your memoir, I’d love to work with you.
 As a family historian, I am privileged to help people with their personal history projects, and I love being a small part of so many people’s history.
 I view it as an honor to be trusted to enter a family’s most personal space.

-Whether you already have written part of your memoir and need help taking it to the next step, or want to start it from scratch, please call 215-645-7766, or contact me here, to talk about how we can work together to get your memories published.
+Whether you already have written part of your memoir and need help taking it to the next step, or want to start it from scratch, please call 215-645-7766 or email me at clemence @ memoirsandmore.com, to talk about how we can work together to get your memories published.